benhoyt/benhoyt.github.com/writings/goawk.md

 * `gawk` is GNU Awk version 4.2.1
 * `mawk` is mawk version 1.3.4 (20171017)

-The numbers here represent the average time taken to run the given test over 3 runs, normalized to the `goawk` running time -- *lower is better*.
+The numbers below represent the average time taken to run the given test over 3 runs, normalized to the `goawk` running time -- *lower is better*.
 As you can see, GoAWK is significantly faster than `awk` in most cases and not too bad compared to `gawk`!

 Test      | goawk |  orig |   awk |  gawk |  mawk
 --------- | ----- | ----- | ----- | ----- | -----